ernst-schwaiger/CCD/WindowsSecurityI/WindowsSecurityI.md

 ![ProcMonDLLList](ProcMonDLLList.png)

-As `sspicli.dll` has been successfully used for DLL sideloading in the past, https://hijacklibs.net/entries/microsoft/built-in/sspicli.html, `mylib.dll` is copied into `C:\CCD\easyftpsvr-1.7.0.2` as `SspiCli.dll`.
-After stopping and restarting the server, `net user` displays the `BackDoorUser` which was installed when the DLL was loaded.
+As `sspicli.dll` has been successfully used for DLL side loading in the past, https://hijacklibs.net/entries/microsoft/built-in/sspicli.html, `mylib.dll` is copied into `C:\CCD\easyftpsvr-1.7.0.2` as `SspiCli.dll`.
+After stopping and restarting the server, our copy of `SspiCli.dll` gets loaded.
+As a consequence, `net user` displays the `BackDoorUser` which was created by the payload code shown above.

 ![BackDoorUser](BackDoorUser.png)